Floyd Rose Tremolos for Left Hand Guitars: Original and Genuine

 Musician Floyd Rose invented his original guitar tremolo in 1976.
 In 1979, he was granted U.S. Patent No. 4,171,661 "Guitar tremolo method and apparatus" for the double-locking mechanism at both the bridge and nut.

-Rose made his early models out of his garage and presented them publicly at the 1980 NAMM Show.
+Rose made his early double-locking guitar tremolo system out of his garage and presented them publicly at the 1981 NAMM Show.
 Shortly thereafter he partnered with Fernandes Electric Sound Research Group Co.
 Ltd. of Japan to produce further prototypes and the first production models.
 Fernandes used factories in Japan to manufacture the units.

 Rose met executives from Kramer Guitars at the 1982 NAMM show and thereafter formed a partnership in 1983.
 Eddie Van Halen had also signed with Kramer earlier.

 The first production tremolos made by Fernandes were fitted exclusively to Kramer guitars in the United States beginning in 1982.
 The bodies and necks of the guitars were built at the ESP factory in Japan and shipped to the United States for assembly.
+Feedback from users, particularly from Eddie Van Halen saw the unit gain fine tuners.
 Rose filed for a patent for the fine tuners on March 15, 1982.

-Kramer decided to use German company Schaller to manufacture the new Floyd Rose range and used local company Hansen Metalworks to do an interim run of 800 units during the 6 months it took for Schaller to begin production.
+Kramer decided to use the German company Schaller to manufacture the new Floyd Rose range, which consisted of a non-fine tuner tremolo and a fine tuner tremolo, and used the local company Hansen Metalworks to do an interim run of 800 units during the six months it took for Schaller to get ready for production.
 Fernandes continued to produce Floyd Rose tremolos for the Japanese market.

 The "locking tremolo" concept spread quickly throughout the Music industry which led to other parts distributors and guitar brands making their own copies.
 To safeguard his patent rights, Rose devised an innovative strategy to grant sub-licenses to interested manufacturers, allowing them to produce their own units or OEM units for other guitar brands that wished to utilize them.
 Authorized manufacturers would have to display a licensing statement on their products to validate their authenticity and to differentiate them from the genuine originals.

-From 1985 Kramer ended the Fernandes contract leaving Schaller to produce all original models thereafter.
+The contract between Rose and Fernandes ended in 1985, leaving Schaller to produce all original models thereafter.
 The Schaller originals continued to be marketed and distributed exclusively by Kramer.

-Rose applied for a worldwide Design Patent for "Fine tuning tremolo bridge unit for a guitar" in 1989 which was awarded in 1992 as USD324693S.
+Rose applied for a worldwide design patent for "Fine Tuning Tremolo Bridge Unit for a Guitar" in 1989, which was awarded to him in 1992 as USD324693S.

 U